 Good Heavens, a team of trained Dark Sky Ambassadors, are here to delight you with the spectacular starry sky of Great Barrier Island, New Zealand.
 Our island is accredited as one of only four International Dark Sky Sanctuaries in the world.

 Our light pollution is minimal, our stars are superb.

 Join us on a journey through the night sky and enjoy an experience that is illuminating, comfortable, professional and tailored to you.

 Let us guide you through constellations, special stars and deep

 sky objects unique to the southern hemisphere.
 See the moon if she

-Use your naked eyes, our night-time binoculars and 8" Newtonian telescope.
+Use your naked eyes, our night-time binoculars and our 8" Newtonian telescope.
 Whether you are after a stepping stone for further exploration of the universe or a one-off enlightening experience, join us for a night of beauty, wonderment and stories under the stars.